jeremy-brouillet/covid-modeling/README.md

-# COVID fatalities and confirmed cases across the world are modeled for a Kaggle competition.
+COVID fatalities and confirmed cases are estimated using a logistic model.
+This is for the Kaggle competition: https://www.kaggle.com/c/covid19-global-forecasting-week-3.
+It placed in the top 17% of entries.